 - Mode-select the negotiation mode for the port.
 The negotiation avoids the risk of network disruption that arises from interference of dissimilar technologies with each other.
 The default option is Auto.
 The list contains: - Auto-advertises and negotiates parameters such as speed, duplex mode, and flow control of one port on an end of a link with another port on another end of the link for finding an optimal connectivity between them.
 When the mode is set as Auto, the hardware senses the speed and negotiates with the port on the other end of the link for data transfer operation as full-duplex or half-duplex and for flow control. - NoNego-uses the configured values for parameters such as speed, duplex mode, and flow control.
 This mode is used when the other switch does not have the capability to configure negotiation mode as auto and no-negotiation.
-When the mode is set as NoNego, the configured values for interface speed, duplex mode, and flow control become effective. - Duplex-select the duplex mode that represents the flow of data through the port.
+When the mode is set as NoNego, the configured values for interface speed, duplex mode, and flow control become effective. - AutoMax100-use this option to make the port to automatically detect the speed (max to 100 Mbps). - Duplex-select the duplex mode that represents the flow of data through the port.
 The list contains: - Full-configures interface data transfer mode as full-duplex.
 Ports can send and receive data at the same time. - Half-configures interface data transfer mode as half-duplex.
 Ports can either send or receive data at that specified time.